Eppo-exp/eppo-docs/docs/quickstart.md

 ## 1. Prep your data warehouse and set up feature flagging

-Eppo assumes that you are already using a third party feature flagging tool like [LaunchDarkly](https://launchdarkly.com/) or [Optimizely](https://www.optimizely.com/) and are exporting experiment data into a data warehouse.
-In particular, Eppo requires that you have the following tables in your data warehouse:
+This quickstart guide assumes that you already have experiment assignment data in your data warehouse.
+If you are planning to use Eppo's randomization SDK, please refer to our [SDK docs](./prerequisites/feature-flagging/randomization-sdk/).
+If you have a feature flagging tool such as  [LaunchDarkly](https://launchdarkly.com/) or [Optimizely](https://www.optimizely.com/) integrated but do not have an assignment table set up in your data warehouse, please follow the instructions [here](./connecting-your-data/assignment-tables/) to start logging your assignment data.

+To get started, you'll need the following tables in your data warehouse:

 - An assignment table that indicates which experiment subjects were assigned to which experiments and variants at which time.
 It should [contain columns](./connecting-your-data/assignment-tables/required-data)  that roughly correspond to: